smallwat3r/shhh-cli/README.md

 ## Use with your own Shhh server

-`shhh-cli` interacts by default with the official Shhh web-application (shhh-encrypt.com).
+shhh-cli interacts by default with the official Shhh server (shhh-encrypt.com).
-If you're using Shhh on your own server, you can set-up an environment variable `SHHH_SERVER` to be used by default by `shhh-cli`.
+If you host Shhh on your own server, you can set-up an env variable `SHHH_SERVER`.
+It will know interact with your server as default.
 ```sh
 # Example (in you bashrc or zshrc)
 export SHHH_SERVER=https://mycustomserver.com